-Noise COMPLAINTS: At the end of "14", just to the north east, about 50' is a house and a telephone pole, designated as a red oval in the diagram on this page.
+Noise COMPLAINTS: At the N end of Rwy 14, just to the north east, about 50' is a house and a telephone pole.
 Make sure your pattern is good and square (if possible) so that you do not have to fly over the house or pole (the owner complains and besides it's to the left of the approach as you land to the grass anyway).

 If you go over the house, be sure you fly higher, and land down field.
-We have plenty of runway (4,000 ft) so that it is not a problem.
+We have plenty of runway (3,000 ft) so that it is not a problem.
 Tow pilots should be aware that the telephone pole likes to catch tow ropes.

-OBSTACLES: Also at the 14 approach end are two large VASI Lights.
+OBSTACLES: Also at the 14 approach end on the left side of the runway are two large VASI Lights.
 These are big rectangular objects just to the side (100') of the runway about 1,000 feet from the threshold.
 Please miss these because they can hurt you, and they are expensive.
 Finally, when landing on the alternate (west) side of 14 (or when moving gliders from tie down area), please avoid all runway markers and taxiway lights at all intersections.